gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 “We lost!”
 I said, casually.

-“Then why are you so happy?”
-She exclaimed.
+“Then why are you so happy?” she exclaimed.
 She stared at me, bamboozled.

 “Why is Appa sherlock?”
 I asked in an attempt to change the topic.